 In many instances involving a data breach, notice will not be required by any state or federal laws.
 However, there are many situations in which an organization may choose to voluntarily notify consumers.
-For example, although California and Florida currently are some of the few states in which notification is required for a breach of electronic account user names/email addresses and passwords, if such a breach also involved consumers in other states, the organization may want to notify all affected persons for consistency.
+For example, while a minority of states requires notification for a breach of electronic account user names/email addresses and passwords, if such a breach also involved consumers in other states, the organization may want to notify all affected persons for consistency.

 In addition, as addressed above, breaches often become public through other means (e.g., internet blogs, the media).
-Self-notifying, even when such notification is not legally required, may help the organization frame the message before the message is framed for it by a third party.
+Selfnotifying, even when such notification is not legally required, may help the organization frame the message before the message is framed for it by a third party.
 Although the organization may face initial criticism for its data security practices, consumers may ultimately appreciate an organization's candor in connection with a breach.

-7. Is notification required to any other parties?
+8. Is notification required to any other parties?